klaxons1/MascotCapsuleWeb-decomp/README.md

 Important Notes:

-Status: This is an incomplete, work-in-progress decompilation.
+Status: This is an incomplete decompilation.
 The project is not maintained and is provided for academic and research purposes only.

 Compatibility: Compatibility with the the third version of the Mascot Capsule engine is unconfirmed.